-Contractor is to provide and install connections with isolation valves for temporary hook up of chillers and towers for every project.
+The contractor is to provide and install connections with isolation valves for temporary hook up of chillers and towers for every project.

-All equipment to have a visible, UV protected label to display unit tag, room #, Instance number, and MAC address on the exterior of each unit.
-This is responsibility of the mechanical contractor.
+All equipment shall have a visible, UV protected label to display unit tag, room #, Instance number, and MAC address, location and tag of the breaker panel on the exterior of each unit.
+This is the responsibility of the mechanical contractor.